peteroupc/html3dutil/doc/MathUtil.md

 objects with the same size won't appear smaller as they get more distant from the "camera".

 When just this matrix is used to transform vertices, transformed coordinates in the view volume will have the following meanings:<ul>
-<li>X coordinates range from -1 to 1 and increase from "l" to "r".</li>
+<li>x-coordinates range from -1 to 1 and increase from "l" to "r".</li>
-<li>Y coordinates range from -1 to 1 and increase from "b" to "t" (or from "t" to "b" by default in Vulkan).</li>
+<li>y-coordinates range from -1 to 1 and increase from "b" to "t" (or from "t" to "b" by default in Vulkan).</li>
-<li>Z coordinates range from -1 to 1 and increase from "n" to "f".
-(For view volume Z coordinates ranging from 0 to 1, to accommodate how DirectX, Metal, and Vulkan handle such coordinates by default, divide the 11th and 15th elements of the result, or zero-based indices 10 and 14, by 2, then add 0.5 to the 15th element.)</li></ul>
+<li>z-coordinates range from -1 to 1 and increase from "n" to "f".
+(For view volume z-coordinates ranging from 0 to 1, to accommodate how DirectX, Metal, and Vulkan handle such coordinates by default, divide the 11th and 15th elements of the result, or zero-based indices 10 and 14, by 2, then add 0.5 to the 15th element.)</li></ul>
-The transformed coordinates have the meanings given above assuming that the eye space (untransformed) X, Y, and Z coordinates increase rightward, upward, and from the "eye" backward, respectively (so that the eye space is a glmath).
+The transformed coordinates have the meanings given earlier assuming that the eye space (untransformed) x-, y-, and z-coordinates increase rightward, upward, and from the "eye" backward, respectively (so that the eye space is a glmath).
 To adjust this method's result for the opposite "hand", reverse the sign of the result's:<ul>
-<li>1st to 4th elements (zero-based indices 0 to 3), to reverse the direction in which X coordinates increase, or
+<li>1st to 4th elements (zero-based indices 0 to 3), to reverse the direction in which x-coordinates increase, or
-<li>5th to 8th elements (zero-based indices 4 to 7), to reverse the direction in which Y coordinates increase (e.g., to make those coordinates increase upward in Vulkan rather than downward), or
+<li>5th to 8th elements (zero-based indices 4 to 7), to reverse the direction in which y-coordinates increase (e.g., to make those coordinates increase upward in Vulkan rather than downward), or
-<li>9th to 12th elements (zero-based indices 8 to 11), to reverse the direction in which Z coordinates increase.</ul>
+<li>9th to 12th elements (zero-based indices 8 to 11), to reverse the direction in which z-coordinates increase.</ul>

 #### Parameters

 * `l` (Type: number)<br>Leftmost coordinate of the orthographic view.
-* `r` (Type: number)<br>Rightmost coordinate of the orthographic view. ("l" is usually less than "r", so that X coordinates increase from left to right when just this matrix is used to transform vertices.
-If "l" is greater than "r", X coordinates increase in the opposite direction.)
+* `r` (Type: number)<br>Rightmost coordinate of the orthographic view. ("l" is usually less than "r", so that x-coordinates increase from left to right when just this matrix is used to transform vertices.
+If "l" is greater than "r", x-coordinates increase in the opposite direction.)
 * `b` (Type: number)<br>Bottommost coordinate of the orthographic view.
-* `t` (Type: number)<br>Topmost coordinate of the orthographic view. ("b" is usually less than "t", so that, in WebGL and OpenGL by default, Y coordinates increase upward when just this matrix is used to transform vertices.
-If "b" is greater than "t", Y coordinates increase in the opposite direction.)
+* `t` (Type: number)<br>Topmost coordinate of the orthographic view. ("b" is usually less than "t", so that, in WebGL and OpenGL by default, y-coordinates increase upward when just this matrix is used to transform vertices.
+If "b" is greater than "t", y-coordinates increase in the opposite direction.)
-* `n` (Type: number)<br>Z coordinate, in eye space, of the near clipping plane.
-If Z coordinates in eye space increase from the "eye" forward, a positive value for "n" means the plane is in front of the "eye".
+* `n` (Type: number)<br>The Zcoordinate, in eye space, of the near clipping plane.
+If z-coordinates in eye space increase from the "eye" forward, a positive value for "n" means the plane is in front of the "eye".
-* `f` (Type: number)<br>Z coordinate, in eye space, of the far clipping plane.
-If Z coordinates in eye space increase from the "eye" forward, a positive value for "f" means the plane is in front of the "eye". ("n" is usually less than "f", so that, in WebGL and most other graphics pipelines by default, Z coordinates increase from the "eye" backward when just this matrix is used to transform vertices.
-If "n" is greater than "f", Z coordinates increase in the opposite direction.)
+* `f` (Type: number)<br>The Zcoordinate, in eye space, of the far clipping plane.
+If z-coordinates in eye space increase from the "eye" forward, a positive value for "f" means the plane is in front of the "eye". ("n" is usually less than "f", so that, in WebGL and most other graphics pipelines by default, z-coordinates increase from the "eye" backward when just this matrix is used to transform vertices.
+If "n" is greater than "f", z-coordinates increase in the opposite direction.)
 The absolute difference between n and f should be as small as the application can accept.

 #### Return Value